masterbuilder-pl/website/src/en/posts/ucs-death-star-75419.md

 ### The Thousand-Dollar Question: Price vs. Value

-Let's address the Womp Rat in the room: the price.
+Let's address the price.
 At $999.99, this is a new threshold for a LEGO set, and many find it hard to swallow.

 The Reddit thread is filled with comments like "$1000 is still total wank" and "I can't imagine anyone anywhere will agree that it's worth it at that price."
 Critics argue that it simply doesn't look like a thousand-dollar set, with some suggesting a price tag of $500-$600 would have been more appropriate.
 The frustration is palpable, with many feeling LEGO is getting greedier.